0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 #### Hardware

-- For each CDK chain it's necessary to configure it's corresponding RPC node, synced with the target CDK.
+- For each CDK chain it's necessary to configure its corresponding RPC node, synced with the target CDK.
 - This node is for checking the state root after executions of L2 batches.
 - We recommend a durable HA PostgresDB for storage, preferably AWS Aurora PostgreSQL or Cloud SQL for PostgreSQL in GCP.